nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+CoDoc shows an error message.

       Use case resumes at step 2.

 * 5a.
 The given prefix is invalid.
     * 5a1.
-AddressBook shows an error message.
+CoDoc shows an error message.

       Use case resumes at step 4.

 * 7a.
 The given prefix is invalid.
     * 7a1.
-AddressBook shows an error message.
+CoDoc shows an error message.

       Use case resumes at step 4.